ucsb-cs56-webapps/ucsb-cs56-buy-sell-giveaway/README.md

 # ucsb-cs56-buy-sell-giveaway

 # Fall 2018
 Description: Users can exchange free items.
-Two users are givers and getters
+The two users are givers and getters

 - Zain - ghesebull